 11. Transportation Trading Cards

 This is one of those free things at Disney World that’s a little lesser-known.
 Disney has trading cards for various types of transportation; make sure to ask for one.

 12. Sorcerers at the Magic Kingdom

 Visit the Firehouse on Main Street at the Magic Kingdom to sign up and receive free key cards.

 The Art of Animation Resort and the Conservation Station in the Animal Kingdom both offer free art lessons daily.
 You do not have to stay at either resort to participate, and it’s a lot of fun for the whole family.

 The Disney Play App has a lot of interactive games that you can play around the park.
 There’s a lot to discover, and it’s a great way to kill time while waiting in line.

 I’ve talked about this in my Disney World hacks, but remember that water is always free at Disney World.
 There’s no need to spend $4-$5 on bottled water.
-You can request a cup of water at any counter service restaurant.
-If you bring a reusable bottle, they are not allowed to fill it but will give you enough cups water to fill it yourself.
+You can request a cup of water at any counter-service restaurant.
+If you bring a reusable bottle, they are not allowed to fill it but will give you enough cups of water to fill it yourself.